 In modern ERP apps, developers also add CRM support to avoid splitting functions into two programs.
 Thus, it’s possible to handle both internal and external interactions using a single app.
 On the other hand, some vendors focus on two-tier ERP products which include not only modules but different separate apps for different tasks.
-The first approach is better if you want to gather everything in one place while the second is more resource efficient.
+The first approach is better if you want to gather everything in one place while the second is more resource-efficient.

 Small business ERP cloud VS Big enterprises: What companies use ERP systems?

 To begin with, the ERP software market is pretty large when it comes to revenue.
 According to CompTIA, the worldwide IT industry will reach $5 trillion in 2019 and the only software sector will be responsible for 11% of this number or $550 billion.
 Simultaneously, other insights reveal that the current revenue of ERP applications is $230.5 billion.
-Means, this type of programs covers more than half of the total software revenue!
+This means, this type of program covers more than half of the total software revenue!
 By 2022 both markets will increase in size and ERP companies will earn $310.2 billion, to note.

 Thus, it seems that a lot of companies opt for enterprise-grade solutions.
 Basically, you should implement this type of software if you realize its pros and cons as well as potential benefits related to your current or future needs.
-Hence, let’s look at how different businesses can use ERP, for example, enterprise resource planning software for small business or tools for multinational corporations.
+Hence, let’s look at how different businesses can use ERP, for example, enterprise resource planning software for small businesses or tools for multinational corporations.
 Each case is unique, so we’d suggest conducting independent research tailored to your team and market vision.